dessu-hub/CyberSecEnthusiast-Portfolio/README.md

 # Certified Cybersecurity Analyst

 Welcome to my Cybersecurity Portfolio.
 This repository showcases my knowledge, skills, and certifications in the cybersecurity domain.
-It includes detailed information on my certifications, coursework, projects, resume, educational background, utilizing a various cybersecurity tools, and additional certifications.
+It includes detailed information on my certifications, coursework, projects, educational background, utilizing a various cybersecurity tools, and additional certifications.

 ## Table of Contents
 - [About me](#about-me)